TYPE 3 CONDITIONAL SENTENCES

 Type 3 conditional sentences, are truly hypothetical or unreal, because it is now too late for the condition or its result to exist.
 There is always an unspoken “but…” phrase:

-• If I had worked harder I would have passed the exam
+- If I had worked harder I would have passed the exam

-• If I’d known you were coming I’d have baked a cake
+(but I didn’t work hard, and I didn’t pass the exam). - If I’d known you were coming I’d have baked a cake

-but I didn’t know, and I haven’t baked a cake).
+(but I didn’t know, and I haven’t baked a cake).

 Examples: